datosh-org/most-secure-calculator/README.md

 ## Build CLI

 OCI compatibel artifacts can be distributed via a breadth of registries.
-On the other hand, CLI binaries are usually distributed via GitHub releases page of a repository.
+On the other hand, CLI binaries are usually distributed via GitHub release pages.

 ### Provenance